Roy and HG's Russian Revolution

 Roy and HG's Russian Revolution was a sports/comedy talk show, broadcast every night during the Sochi 2014 Olympics, presented by Australian comedy duo Roy and HG.

 Targets of humour included Vladimir Putin, "useful" Russian phrases, New Zealand, the public toilets in the Olympic Park and Russian pop and folk music.
-Roy and HG also provided commentary for several events, parodying the pressure commentators put on athletes, with HG getting extremely upset when Australian athletes were beaten, and Roy being extremely critical of them for under-performing.
+Roy and HG also provided commentary for several events, parodying the pressure commentators put on athletes, with HG becoming upset when Australian athletes were beaten, and Roy being extremely critical of them for under-performing.